-OJJDP expects to make one award of up \$1,756,221 under this solicitation for a 12-month project period of performance, to begin on October 1, 2018.
-OJJDP may, in certain cases, provide additional funding in future years to awards made under this solicitation, through continuation awards.
-In making decisions regarding continuation awards, OJP will consider, among other factors, the availability of appropriations, when the program or project was last competed, OJP's strategic priorities, and OJP's assessment of both the management of the award (for example, timeliness and quality of progress reports) and the progress of the work funded under the award.
+If an awardee in Categories 2, 3, and 4 of this solicitation demonstrates progress toward implementing project activities and goals, OJJDP may provide additional funding in FYs 2019 and 2020 under this solicitation.
+In making decisions regarding continuation awards, OJP will consider, among other factors, the availability of appropriations, when the program was last competed, OJP's strategic priorities, and OJP's assessment of both the management of the award (for example, timeliness and quality of progress reports) and the progress of the work funded under the award.